the-events-calendar/the-events-calendar-category-colors/README.md

 * warning if _The Events Calendar_ not installed
 * function to return event category slugs to array
 * function to fill array with slugs and colors
+  * this is mostly working but I need to figure out how to place a value in the settings array as part of an element of another array

 ### CSS